Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lumbar spinal stenosis (PSS), being well determined from the morphological point of view, is heterogeneous in clinical manifestations.
-Polymorphism of clinical syndromes in patients with lumbar spinal stenosis suggests diffuse morphological changes in the structures of the spinal canal and their ambiguity.
+Lumbar spinal stenosis (LSS), being well determined from a morphological point of view, is heterogeneous in clinical manifestations.
+Polymorphism of clinical syndromes in patients with lumbar spinal stenosis suggests diffuseness of morphological changes in the structures of the spinal canal and their ambiguity.

-The walls of the spinal canal are lined with the outer plate of the dura mater of the spinal cord and are formed by the bony formations (the posterior part of the vertebral body, the roots of the arches, the arcuate joints) and the ligamentous (posterior longitudinal ligament, yellow ligaments) and the intervertebral disc.
-Each structure can play a role in the clinical syndromes of lumbar spinal stenosis.
+The walls of the spinal canal are lined by the outer plate of the dura mater of the spinal cord and are formed by bony (posterior part of the vertebral body, roots of the arches, facet joints) and ligamentous (posterior longitudinal ligament, yellow ligaments) formations, as well as the intervertebral disc.
+Each structure may play a role in the clinical syndromes of lumbar spinal stenosis.

-The clinical nucleus of lumbar spinal stenosis is represented by a variety of pain, neurodystrophic and vegetative-vascular disorders, which are also, as a rule, subcompensated and slightly affect the quality of life of the patient.
-According to LA Kadyrova, from the clinico-anatomical point of view, lumbar spinal stenosis continues to be a Cinderella in modern neuro-orthopedics.
+The clinical core of lumbar spinal stenosis is represented by various pain, neurodystrophic and vegetative-vascular disorders, which, as a rule, are subcompensated and have little effect on the patient's quality of life.
+According to L. A. Kadyrova, from a clinical and anatomical point of view, lumbar spinal stenosis continues to be the Cinderella of modern neuro-orthopedics.

-According to the data of magnetic resonance imaging analyzed by us, the basis for the mechanisms of the formation of lumbar spinal stenosis are hyperplastic and dislocation processes in the spine: a decrease in the height of the disk, antelisthesis, retrolistesis and laterolistesis of the vertebrae, dislocation of arched joints, osteophytes of vertebral bodies, hyperplastic deformation of arches and articular processes, osteophytes of articular facets, hypertrophy and ossification of the posterior longitudinal and yellow ligaments, leading to a decrease in the size of the central hour spinal canal, lateral pockets.
+According to the magnetic resonance imaging data analyzed by us, the basis of the mechanisms of lumbar spinal stenosis formation are hyperplastic and dislocation processes in the spine: decrease in the height of the disc, antelisthesis, retrolisthesis and lateralisthesis of the vertebrae, dislocation of the facet joints, osteophytes of the vertebral bodies, hyperplastic deformation of the arches and articular processes, osteophytes of the articular facets, hypertrophy and ossification of the posterior longitudinal and yellow ligaments, leading to a decrease in the size of the central part of the spinal canal, its lateral pockets.

-Obviously, to reveal the mechanism of the formation of clinical manifestations of lumbar spinal stenosis, it is necessary to compare the maximum number of clinical syndromes with the data of radiation and magnetic resonance imaging of the lumbar spine.
+It is obvious that in order to reveal the mechanism of formation of clinical manifestations of lumbar spinal stenosis, it is necessary to compare the maximum number of clinical syndromes with the data of radiation and magnetic resonance studies of the lumbar spine.

 The aim of our work was to analyze the features of clinical manifestations of lumbar spinal stenosis in patients.

-A total of 317 patients aged 48 to 79 years who were on treatment at the "IPPs im.
-MI Sitenko of the National Academy of Medical Sciences of Ukraine "from 2008 to 2011, who was diagnosed with a lumbar spinal stenosis as a result of a clinical radiology and MRI study.
-Patients were divided into two groups: the I group (n = 137) consisted of patients with PSS and the presence of persistent neurologic deficit, group II (n = 180) - patients with PSS and signs of objective transient neurologic disorders.
+A total of 317 patients aged 48 to 79 years were examined.
+They were treated at the State Institution "M. I. Sitenko Institute of Post-Correctional Surgery of the National Academy of Medical Sciences of Ukraine" from 2008 to 2011 and were diagnosed with lumbar spinal stenosis as a result of clinical, radiological and MRI examination.
+The patients were divided into two groups: Group I (n = 137) included patients with lumbar spinal stenosis and persistent neurological deficit, Group II (n = 180) included patients with lumbar spinal stenosis and signs of objective transient neurological disorders.

-All subjects underwent a comprehensive clinical and neurological examination, a study on the scale of the quantitative evaluation of the severity of neurologic disorders (Z), the scale of the general severity of the disabili- tation before and after treatment (Oswestri), the JOA scale (scale of the Japanese orthopedic association), the ASIA scale, the life of Barthel (Barhel ADL Index).
+All subjects underwent a comprehensive clinical and neurological examination, a study using the scale for quantitative assessment of the severity of neurological disorders (Z), the scale of the overall severity of disability before and after treatment (Oswestri), the JOA scale (the scale of the Japanese Orthopedic Association), the ASIA scale, and the Barthel ADL Index was determined.

-Statistical processing of the results was carried out using the program Statistica v.
-6.1 (StatSoft Inc., USA).
-The degree of interrelation of individual indicators was calculated by the methods of pair and multiple correlation analyzes.
-The reliability of the differences was determined with the use of the t-test of Student.
+Statistical processing of the results was performed using the Statistica v.
+6.1 program (StatSoft Inc., USA).
+The degree of interrelation of individual indicators was calculated using paired and multiple correlation analysis methods.
+The reliability of differences was determined using Student's t-test.

-The results of our observations showed that one of the earliest signs of lumbar spinal stenosis is painful convulsions (crampies), a peculiar and poorly known sign of lumbar spinal stenosis, related to paroxysmal impairment of the function of the peripheral nervous system.
-In our study, they were observed in 39.41% and 21.11% of Group I and II patients, respectively, but more often in patients with lateral stenosis and lesion of several roots on the one hand.
-Crumpies appeared together with the first pain sensations in separate groups of muscles, more often in calves, less often in the gluteal muscles and the leading muscles of the thigh.
+The results of our observations showed that one of the early signs of lumbar spinal stenosis are painful cramps - a peculiar and poorly studied sign of lumbar spinal stenosis, related to paroxysmal disorders of the peripheral nervous system.
+In our study, they were noted in 39.41% and 21.11% of patients in groups I and II, respectively, but were more common in patients with lateral stenosis and damage to several roots on one side.
+Cramps occurred together with the first painful sensations in individual muscle groups, more often in the gastrocnemius muscles, less often in the gluteal muscles and adductor muscles of the thigh.

-The level of the JOA score was higher in Group II patients, which, in our opinion, is absolutely justified because there are no signs of a neurological deficit in this category of patients.
-The ADL-scale showed a decrease in the level of daily activity in groups without a statistically significant difference.
-The mean values of the overall severity of neurologic disorders were the lowest in the group of patients with central stenosis, the mean values of the Z scale in Group I patients showed the presence of more severe neurologic changes in patients with lateral stenosis.
-When examining the dependence of the indicators included in the Oswestry Index Questionare, it was found from the observation group that the presence of neurological disorders, as expected, worsened the well-being and, correspondingly, the quality of life of patients with lumbar spinal stenosis.
+The JOA score was higher in patients of group II, which, in our opinion, is absolutely justified due to the absence of signs of neurological deficit in this category of patients.
+The ADL scale showed a decrease in the level of daily activity by groups without statistically significant differences.
+The average values of the overall severity of neurological disorders were the lowest in the group of patients with central stenosis, the average values of the Z scale in patients of group I showed the presence of more severe neurological changes in patients with lateral stenosis.
+When studying the dependence of the indicators included in the Oswestry Index Questionare on the observation group, it was found that the presence of neurological disorders, as expected, worsened the well-being and, accordingly, the quality of life of patients with lumbar spinal stenosis.

-The average number of points of the sensitive and motor parts of the ASIA scale corresponded to the level of radiculo-caudal deficiency present in patients and indicated a more severe lesion of the cauda equina root in subgroups with lateral and combined lumbar stenoses.
+The average number of points of the sensory and motor parts of the ASIA scale topically corresponded to the level of radiculocaudal deficit present in patients and indicated more severe damage to the roots of the cauda equina in the subgroups with lateral and combined lumbar stenosis.

-The classic and most frequent manifestation of lumbar spinal stenosis, according to the literature, is neurogenic intermittent claudication (NPH).
-This is confirmed by our research.
-Anamnesis in almost all patients revealed clinical precursors of neurogenic intermittent claudication as an enhancement of the pain phenomenon or transient symptoms of prolapse, the appearance of pain, numbness and weakness in the legs when walking; the symptoms regressed when the patient stopped and leaned forward.
+According to the literature, the classic and most common manifestation of lumbar spinal stenosis is neurogenic intermittent claudication (NIC).
+This was confirmed by our study.
+Anamnestically, almost all patients showed clinical precursors of neurogenic intermittent claudication in the form of increased pain or transient symptoms of prolapse, occurrence of pain, numbness and weakness in the legs when walking; the symptoms regressed when the patient stopped and leaned forward.

-Neurogenic intermittent claudication was noted in 81.02% of Group I patients and in 76.66% of Group II patients and in our study was divided according to the clinical and topographic feature into caudogenic and radiculogenic lameness.
-The most common form of claudication was cudogens intermittent claudication - in 64.86% of patients in Group I and in 70.29% of patients in Group II; one-sided radiculogenic lameness was observed in 35.14% and 29.71% of patients, respectively.
-Most often, caudogenic plaque was found in the group of patients with combined stenosis of the spinal canal - in 36.93% and 40.58% of patients in 1C and 2C subgroups, respectively.
+Neurogenic intermittent claudication was noted in 81.02% of patients in group I and in 76.66% of patients in group II and in our study it was divided by clinical and topographic features into caudogenic and radiculogenic claudication.
+The most common form of claudication was caudogenic intermittent claudication - in 64.86% of patients in group I and in 70.29% of patients in group II; unilateral radiculogenic claudication was noted in 35.14% and 29.71% of patients, respectively.
+Caudogenic claudication was most often found in the group of patients with combined spinal stenosis - in 36.93% and 40.58% of patients in subgroups 1C and 2C, respectively.

-Among those under 54 years of age, the highest incidence of severe claudication was observed, 15.67% of patients.
-In the age group from 55 to 71 years, all the severity of claudication occurred with about the same frequency.
-In the group of patients older than 72 years, claudication was more often moderately expressed (16.06%).
+Among people under 54 years of age, the greatest number of cases of severe claudication was noted - 15.67% of patients.
+In the age group from 55 to 71 years, all degrees of claudication were encountered with approximately the same frequency.
+In the group of patients over 72 years of age, claudication was more often moderately expressed (16.06%).

-We observed a direct correlation of NPH with excess weight and chronic venous insufficiency of the circulation in the lower extremities (p <0.0005, g = 0.77).
-A less strong but statistically significant correlation of NPH was found with hypertensive disease (p <0.0021, g = 0.64).
-There was no statistically significant difference between subgroups.
+We observed a direct correlation between NPH and excess weight and chronic venous insufficiency of blood circulation in the lower extremities (p < 0.0005, r = 0.77).
+A weaker but statistically significant correlation between NPH and hypertension was also found (p < 0.0021, r = 0.64).
+However, no statistically significant difference was found between the subgroups.

-Our data show that, most often, the observed patients had radicular syndrome in 125 (91.24%) patients of group I. Monoradicular syndrome was more often diagnosed in subgroup IB (30%), biradiculopathy with equal frequency occurred in subgroups IA and 1C (24.14% and 24.49%), compression was more often polyradicular in patients of subgroup 1C (18.97%); in subgroup IB, polyradiculopathies were not noted.
+Our data show that radicular syndrome was observed more often than others in the observed patients - in 125 (91.24%) patients of group I. Monoradicular syndrome was more often diagnosed in subgroup IB (30%), biradiculopathy was equally common in subgroups IA and 1C (24.14% and 24.49%), compression was more often polyradicular in patients of subgroup 1C (18.97%); polyradiculopathy was not observed in subgroup IB.

-Sensitive changes did not have a specific character, depending on the observation group.
-Movement disorders were diagnosed in 86.13% of Group I patients.
-The decrease in muscular strength in the extensor (25.55%) and the flexor of the feet (18.98%), weakness of the long extensor of the big toe and the quadriceps muscle of the thigh was noted predominantly in 14.59% of patients, triceps muscles in 10.94% which corresponded to the level of lumbar spinal stenosis.
-Among patients with group I with central stenosis, the severity of paresis was often limited to 3-4 points (84.44%).
-At the same time, among patients with mixed stenosis pareses met with the same ratio of moderate and significant motor disorders (42.25% and 40.84%, respectively).
-In patients with lateral stenoses pareses were found in 72.41% of cases, while the ratio of moderate to significant paresis was not statistically different (35.71% and 38.09%).
+Sensitive changes were not specific depending on the observation group.
+Movement disorders were diagnosed in 86.13% of patients in group I. The most common were decreased muscle strength in the extensors (25.55%) and flexors of the feet (18.98%), weakness of the long extensor of the big toe and the quadriceps femoris in 14.59% of patients, and the triceps surae in 10.94%, which corresponded to the level of lumbar spinal stenosis.
+Among patients in group I with central stenosis, the severity of paresis was often limited to 3-4 points (84.44%).
+At the same time, among patients with mixed stenosis, paresis occurred with the same ratio of moderate and significant movement disorders (42.25% and 40.84%, respectively).
+In patients with lateral stenosis, paresis occurred in 72.41% of cases, while the ratio of moderate and severe paresis did not differ statistically (35.71% and 38.09%).

-Vegetative disorders were observed in 30.61%, 63.33% and 55.17% of patients, respectively, in the form of sensation of cooling and hyperhidrosis on the affected limb.
-Hypotrophies of the leg muscles, gluteus muscles were moderate and always corresponded to the innervation zone of the affected root and, regardless of the group, were more often observed in patients with lateral stenoses (66.67% of patients).
+Vegetative disorders were observed in 30.61%, 63.33% and 55.17% of patients, respectively, in the form of a feeling of coldness and hyperhidrosis in the affected limb.
+Hypotrophy of the calf and gluteal muscles was moderate and always corresponded to the innervation zone of the affected root and, regardless of the group, was more often observed in patients with lateral stenosis (66.67% of patients).

-Sphincter disorders were absent in patients with lateral stenoses and were more often observed in the group of patients with combined lumbar spinal stenosis - 37.93%.
+Sphincter disorders were absent in patients with lateral stenosis and were more often observed in the group of patients with combined lumbar spinal stenosis - 37.93%.

-We found a positive correlation (p <0.05, g = 0.884) between hypertrophy of the arcuate joints and increased pain syndrome in stress tests.
-In addition, in patients with spondylarthrosis, we noted significantly lower (5.9 + 1.13) JOA scores (p <0.05), ie, these patients had a worse functional condition of the lumbar spine compared to patients without spondyloarthrosis changes (6.8 ± 1.23).
+We found a positive correlation (p < 0.05, r = 0.884) between hypertrophy of the facet joints and increased pain during load tests.
+In addition, in patients with spondyloarthrosis, we noted significantly (p < 0.05) lower (5.9+1.13) JOA scale scores, i.e. these patients had a worse functional state of the lumbar spine compared to patients without spondyloarthrosis changes (6.8±1.23).

-So, our study confirmed the polymorphism of clinical syndromes in patients with lumbar spinal stenosis.
-The results of complex diagnostics in lumbar spinal stenosis make it possible to state that only a comprehensive examination of patients using not only visualization methods of investigation but also detailed clinical analysis will enable to develop rational treatment tactics and predict the outcomes of the disease.
-To reveal the mechanism of the formation of clinical manifestations of lumbar spinal stenosis, it is necessary to compare clinical and visualization data, as well as to take into account the revealed correlations.
+Thus, our study confirmed the polymorphism of clinical syndromes in patients with lumbar spinal stenosis.
+The results of complex diagnostics for lumbar spinal stenosis allow us to state that only a comprehensive examination of patients using not only visualization methods of research, but also a detailed clinical analysis will make it possible to develop rational treatment tactics and predict disease outcomes.
+To reveal the mechanism of formation of clinical manifestations of lumbar spinal stenosis, it is necessary to compare clinical and visualization data, as well as take into account the identified correlations.

-Cand.
-Honey.
-Sciences of I. F. Fedotov.
-Analysis of clinical manifestations of lumbar spinal stenosis // International Medical Journal №4 2012
+PhD I. F. Fedotova.
+Analysis of clinical manifestations of lumbar spinal stenosis // International Medical Journal No. 4 2012